DOCUSIGN, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against DocuSign, Inc. in the United States District Court for the United States District Court for the Eastern District of New York

-NEW YORK, Dec.
-31, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the United States District Court for the Eastern District of New York has been filed against DocuSign, Inc.
+NEW YORK,, Jan.
+5, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the United States District Court for the Eastern District of New York has been filed against DocuSign, Inc.

 ("DOCU" or the "Company") (NASDAQ: DOCU) on behalf of investors who purchased or acquired the common stock of DocuSign between March 27, 2020 and December 2, 2021, inclusive (the "Class Period").